h4unt3r/sift/README.md

 Reduce the working set to those messages which do not contain 'foo' in the subject.

-+ from:bar@bar.com
++ from:whom
-Reduce the working set to those messags which contain 'bar@bar.com' in the sender address.
+Reduce the working set to those messags which contain 'whom' in the sender address.

-+ !from:bar@bar.com
++ !from:whom
-Reduce the working set to those messags which do not contain 'bar@bar.com' in the sender address.
+Reduce the working set to those messags which do not contain 'whom' in the sender address.

-+ to:bar@bar.com
++ to:whom
-Reduce the working set to those messags which contain 'bar@bar.com' in the recipient adress.
+Reduce the working set to those messags which contain 'whom' in the recipient adress.

-+ !to:bar@bar.com
++ !to:whom
-Reduce the working set to those messags which do not contain 'bar@bar.com' in the recipient address.
+Reduce the working set to those messags which do not contain 'whom' in the recipient address.

 + status:[new|old]
 Select only messags with the given state.  "new" means unread, and